WHY DO CATS HATE WATER?

 You know when your cat purrs up next to you and gives you a little cuddle?
 Hate to be the bearer of bad news, but what they’re actually doing is marking their territory.
 AKA, spreading their scent.

-With that in mind, do you know what happens when cats get wet?
-The water washes their scent away - cat-astrophe!
+With that in mind, do you know what happens to pets when dogs or cats paws get wet?
+The water washes their scent away - ‘cat-astrophe’!

-After all that comfort and territory talk, you're starting to see why it's a big deal, right?
+After all that comfort and territory talk, we bet you're starting to see why it's a big deal, right?

 Imagine walking around with wet towels drooped over your body for an hour or two.
 Surely you’d hate it!
-That’s exactly how cats feel when they’re drenched with water.
+That’s exactly how our kitties feel when they’re drenched with water.

-Instead of deflecting water, their furry coats actually absorb water.
-As a result, it makes their coats heavier and their bodies less nimble and free to move.
+Instead of deflecting water for cats with large bodies, their furry coats actually absorb water.
+As a result, the water makes their coats heavier and their bodies less nimble and free to move.

 On top of that, their coats take super long to dry.
 This isn’t pleasant for your cat, and they’ll do anything to avoid this from happening.
 Wouldn't you hate to sit around in wet clothes all day too?

 Now that we know why cats don’t like water, you can better understand their distastes.
-If you feel that there may be a good reason for your cat to become a little more com-fur-table around water, there are a few things that you can do.
+If you feel that there may be a good reason for your cat to become a little more ‘com-fur-table’ around water, there are a few things that you can try.

 We suggest incorporating water into your cat’s life in small ways.
 These ways can include: